 By Charles (Pony) Ellingson

-Of the 50 wells sampled, TPH was detected in 11 wells.
+Of the 52 wells sampled in December 2013 (POC plus interior wells), TPH was detected in 14 wells which is slightly greater than the 11 (of 50) wells with detectable TPH in June 2013.
 The locations of the detections are consistent with contamination that is known to remain in soils.
-Recently installed interior well MW-525, near the WSDOT storm drain line, appears to have the highest remaining TPH concentration.
-Two duplicate samples collected in June 2013 had 5,564 and 5,984 ug/L total TPH.
+Recently installed interior well MW-525, near the WSDOT storm drain line where contamination was not removed, appears to have the highest remaining TPH concentration at 4,175 ug/L in December.

 Feel free to contact: firstname.lastname@example.org

 This product was funded through a grant from Washington State Department of Ecology.
 While these materials were reviewed for grant consistency, this does not necessarily constitute endorsement by the Department.